✅ Speak With an Admissions Specialist 24/7

 Cocaine undergoes metabolism by the liver into several derivatives, which are subsequently cleared out through renal processing.
 The success rate of this detoxification varies from person to person depending on their health status and individual metabolic speed.

-When alcohol is consumed alongside cocaine, it leads to the production of cocaethylene – a compound that lingers longer than cocaine itself before being eliminated from our systems.
-Thus affecting overall detection windows for drug testing purposes.
+When drinking alcohol alongside cocaine, it leads to the production of cocaethylene—a compound that not only lingers longer than cocaine itself before being eliminated from our systems but also increases health risks and the potential for serious consequences.
+This combination can significantly affect overall detection windows for drug testing purposes.

 Different Types of Drug Tests for Cocaine